Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 24 February 2012 09: 30

-Thanks for the answer.
-But to the point, you know, all the arguments that MIT won the R-30 contest only thanks to the lobby in the government, although they are not without foundation, in no way reflect the true picture of things.
-Maybe you do not know, but the competition was held 2 (!)
-Times, and the results were summed up by the corresponding scientific research institutes of industry and municipalities accredited for these purposes.
-The reasons are simple - the results were so screaming that they simply did not believe them (in particular, but the payload was not 1, 10, but about 100 kg).
-Thus, it was a completely justified decision of organizations evaluating, first of all, design and technological, organizational and financial and economic decisions.
-And as time and a comparative analysis with the GRTs, with the P-39 showed, this solution fully paid off.
-For example, after the first launches, it was absolutely clear that the PAD, 1,2 stages (9 first launches, before the factory defect) functioned absolutely normally, while MIT achieved this result immediately with the nuclear submarines (the collapse played an important role in this complex in Nenoks), while the mall conducted at least 16-20 launches from a ground stand, for the reason that launching them from a boat was simply dangerous.
-All claims about the non-profile of MIT simply cross out the very first launches of the R-30 with DD.
-Almost all problems with launches were associated precisely with the cooperation of the GRC due to the same component, and this is also an indisputable fact.
+Thank you for your reply.
+But to the point, you know, all the talk about MIT winning the R-30 competition only thanks to lobbying in the government, although not without foundation, in no way reflects the true picture of things.
+Maybe you are not aware, but the competition was held 2 (!) times, and the results were summarized by the relevant research institutes of industry and the Ministry of Defense, accredited for these purposes.
+The reasons are simple - the results were so blatant that they were simply not believed (in particular, the payload was not 1, 10, but about 100 kg).
+Thus, this was a completely justified decision of the organizations evaluating, first of all, design and technological, organizational and financial and economic solutions.
+And as time and comparative analysis with the State Research Center, with the R-39 have shown, this decision has fully justified itself.
+For example, after the first launches, it was absolutely clear that the PAD, 1,2 stages (9 first launches, before the factory defect) were functioning absolutely normally, while the MIT achieved this result IMMEDIATELY with the submarine (the collapse of the complex in Nenoksa played a significant role in this), while the GRC conducted at least 16-20 launches from a land stand, for the reason that it was simply dangerous to launch them from a submarine.
+All claims about the MIT not being a specialist are simply crossed out by the first launches of the R-30 with DD.
+Almost all problems with launches were connected precisely with the cooperation of the GRC due to the same component and this is also an indisputable fact.

 About TTRD.
 The issue on the turbojet engine is interesting and, of course, very multifactorial.
 For example, the close dimension of Topol-M, Yarsov and Mace is due in no small part to the fact that the greater dimension requires completely different equipment, those. process, specialists who were lost after the collapse of the USSR.
 With new equipment and old manufacturing processes, it will be necessary to make the manufacturing process purely empirically tailored for exactly this equipment, which, of course, will entail huge costs both in time and cost.
 At the same time, it is worth considering that the cost of a turbojet engine, with an increase in dimension, does not grow linearly, but exponentially.
 In general, the mythical lag behind amers in fuel and, in general, in material science, is nothing more than mythical.
 Roughly we caught up with them by the end of the 70s.
 And surpassed in some characteristics.
 In particular, the introduction of hexogen as an oxidizing agent in combination with octagen into the mixed fuel composition made it possible to significantly surpass American fuels, both in specific impulse of thrust and in fuel density.
 There is one interesting detail here, on promising SSBNs the USA and England will use common CMS missile silos of a larger diameter than for the D-5 (0,8 m.).
 This can indicate both progress in terms of the diameter of the turbojet engine and regression, which indicates the transition to the layout with side starting steps.
 I am more inclined to the second option, given the total degradation of amers both in technology and with the loss of specialists.
 The only thing in which we lagged behind amers is in the field of non-destructive testing and, accordingly, in equipment for diagnosing the state of a rocket.
 Ahead of the amers in this area allows them to shift the fuel balance towards greater energy, rather than increasing the guaranteed storage periods, which led to the lower energy levels of our turbojet engines.